msharif-isu/MS2_1/README.md

 Fixing today’s friend-finding apps

 ## Description
-- Create an account
+- **Create an account**
   - Get assigned a unique account on the database that can be logged in from any device
   - Accounts will have a username and password to log in
-- Link your spotify account
+- **Link your Spotify account**
-  - Use last fm api to get the user's specific music data
+  - Use Last.fm API to get the user's specific music data
-- Add people with similar interests
+- **Add people with similar interests**
-  - Users will be shown other users with similar musical interest and can be “added”
+  - Users will be shown other users with similar musical interests and can be “added”
-- Block people
+- **Block people**
   - If you block someone, they will be removed from your friends list (if they’re in it) and you will also not be suggested as a friend
-- Message other users who’ve added you back
+- **Message other users who’ve added you back**
-  - If two users decide to add with each other, they will be able to message each other back
+  - If two users decide to add each other, they will be able to message each other
   - Able to group chat

 ## Badges